skywarth/annals-of-disco/cinematography/movie.md

 - raid 1 (nice action movie, some really unnecessary details are present.
 Like dude you are an action movie, don't try too hard to have a plot.
 Close to gun-fu)
 - sin city (incredible.
 Such artistic scenes and delivery.
 Fun and quality packed punch.
 Would recommend, probably will watch again. )
 - Lethal Weapon (decent action movie from 80s.
 A bit dumb writing at times and strong plot armor but good representation of classic 80s action)
+- Angel Heart (so thematic.
+I found it pretty close to 'Apocalypse Now' in some sense.
+I think it's a mix of 'Apocalypse Now' and 'Devils advocate' movies)
+- Cobra (Meh, it's alright.
+Kinda dumb, like someone overdosed the movie with "80s action pack" but turned it to eleven.
+Usual stereotypical 80s action, has all the elements)

 ### Watch later